experimentarium/times/docs/part-2/07-climate-module.md

     parameter, defined as the change in equilibrium atmospheric temperature induced by a doubling of CO~2~ concentration.

-[Remark]{.underline}: in contrast with most other parameters, the value of C~s~ is highly uncertain, with a possible range of values from 1^o^C to 10^o^C. This parameter is therefore a prime candidate for sensitivity analysis, or for treatment by probabilistic methods such as stochastic
+<ins>Remark</ins>: in contrast with most other parameters, the value
+of C~s~ is highly uncertain, with a possible range of values from 1^o^C to 10^o^C. This parameter is therefore a prime candidate for sensitivity analysis, or for treatment by probabilistic methods such as stochastic